Menu Close

 Surprisingly, this fact was but a mere footnote mentioned at the end (if at all) in the many dissenting commentaries I have read that criticized this Harvard study.

 I contacted The Harvard School of Public Health directly just to make sure I wasn’t missing anything here.
 I wanted to be sure that there was a very high likelihood the subjects in this study were eating the modern, industrially raised red meats most commonly consumed in our society.
-My email was returned by one of the Doctors who conducted the study.
+My email was returned by one of the Doctors who conducted the study:

 “We did not have the information on whether the red meats were from grain-fed or grass-fed animals, and I am not aware of any other cohort studies that have this kind of data.
 But since the cohort was run from 1980s towards now, I assume that most of the red meats in the markets were grain-fed meats.”